opencaesar/oml-tutorials/tutorial4.md

 4. Hover over the first empty cell in the editor.
 A toolbar appears with a trash can.
 Click on the trash can to delete the cell.

-5. In place of the cell, you should now see two buttons, one says `Python` and the other says `Markdown`.
+5. In place of the cell, you should now see two buttons, one says `Code` and the other says `Markdown`.
 Click on the latter.
 This adds a Markdown cell as the first cell.

 6. In the cell, type the following text, then click on the `✓` (tick) icon in the cell's toolbar to apply.
 The editor should now look like the picture below.